The Grapes of Wrath Summary

-Tom Joad makes his way home to Sallisaw, Oklahoma by hitchhiking his way there.
-He has just spent four years in the McAlester State Penitentiary after killing a man with a shovel.
-He is on parole because he's been a good while in prison.
+Meet Tom Joad.
+He's making his way home to Sallisaw, Oklahoma by hitchhiking his way there.
+He has just spent four years in the McAlester State Penitentiary after killing a man with a shovel, and is on parole.
 As he approaches his homeland, he comes across Reverend Jim Casy, his childhood preacher.
-Casy is not a preacher anymore and tells Tom about all of the lecherous things he did when he was a reverend.
+Casy isn't a preacher anymore and tells Tom about all of the lecherous things he did when he was a reverend.

 The two men make their way to the old Joad farm, only to discover that it's completely abandoned.
 We're talking not a doily in sight.
 Muley Graves, an old family friend, stops by.
 He's a little creepy and looks like a man who has lived all by himself on a desert island for ten years.
 Muley shares his rabbit, and the three dine famously.

 Muley gives Tom and Casy the lowdown.
 The tenant farmers (people who cultivate someone else's land, giving the landowner a share of the crops) have been forced off of the land by the landowners (i.e., the banks).
 The drought has made the land dry up, and the dust storm has made farming nearly impossible.
 There's no money to be had in the farming business.
 The economy is a mess (thanks to the stock market crash of 1929), and the landowners have realized that one tractor can do the work of an entire family and requires less money to operate and maintain.

 So the landowners have forced tenant farmers off of the land and out of their homes.
 Families have gathered all of their belongings, have vacated their homes (homes that have been in their families for generations), and have begun to move west to California.
 It is rumored that there is lots of space and plenty of jobs out west.